 Upon arrival, CEO Jo Roberts gave us a warm welcome and a much-needed cup of coffee to start the day.
 We spoke about what we wanted to achieve from our day at the Foundation and ran through the programme of activities.

-Jo expressed her gratitude towards Gift Your Gear and Rohan customers who have kindly donated their gear in the past for amazing youth expeditions to Scotland and the Peak District.
+Jo expressed her gratitude towards Gift Your Gear and Rohan customers who have kindly donated their clothing in the past for amazing youth expeditions to Scotland and the Peak District.
 Without tried and tested waterproofs, their experience would have been very different!

-She brought over a box of Rohan gear which was previously donated, and we then presented another box to add to their collection.
+She brought over a box of Rohan kit which was previously donated, and we then presented another box to add to their collection.
 “Fantastic – this will come in extremely handy for our upcoming planned trips with the youth groups,” said Jo.

 She continued, “What we try to do with all of our sessions is to gain feedback; what we’re doing well, what we should be doing more of, what we should be doing less of.